adibhossain3698/adibhossain3698/README.md

 🎓 Embedded Systems Engineering student at HAN University of Applied Sciences 💡 Passionate about low-level programming, microcontrollers, and embedded solutions 🛠️ Exploring C/C++, Linux, and real-time systems
+🚀 Currently working on many projects, such as a Robot car and a reverse Geocache Puzzle Box.
-🚀 Currently learning about BJTs, MOSFETs, and amplifier fundamentals 📫 Let's connect and build cool things!
+📫 Let's connect and build cool things!

 <!---